githubixx/ansible-role-etcd/README.md

 # Certificate authority and certificate files for etcd
 etcd_certificates:
-  - ca-etcd.pem        # client server TLS trusted CA key file/peer server TLS trusted CA file
+  - ca-etcd.pem               # certificate authority file
-  - ca-etcd-key.pem    # CA key file
+  - ca-etcd-key.pem           # certificate authority key file
+  - cert-etcd-peer.pem        # peer TLS cert file
+  - cert-etcd-peer-key.pem    # peer TLS key file
-  - cert-etcd.pem      # peer server TLS cert file
+  - cert-etcd-server.pem      # server TLS cert file
-  - cert-etcd-key.pem  # peer server TLS key file
+  - cert-etcd-server-key.pem  # server TLS key file
 ```

-The etcd default settings defined in `etcd_settings` can be overriden by defining a variable called `etcd_settings_user`.
+The `etcd` default settings defined in `etcd_settings` can be overriden by defining a variable called `etcd_settings_user`.
 You can also add additional settings by using this variable.
 E.g. to override the default value for `log-output` seting and add a new setting like `grpc-keepalive-min-time` add the following settings to `group_vars/k8s.yml`:

 ```
 etcd_settings_user: